 California Department of Forestry and Fire Protection (CAL FIRE)

-Grants of up to $20,000 to California fire departments serving rural communities to improve firefighting and prevention capacity.
+Grants of up to $20,000 to California cities, counties, special districts, and volunteer fire departments to improve firefighting and prevention capabilities of fire departments serving rural communities.
 Funding is intended to support the purchase of safety and communications equipment, as well as training programs and courses in structural fire and wildfire techniques.
 Priority will be given to multi-community projects (serving at least one community under 10,000 people) such as countywide planning, regional coordination groups, and several communities planning protection for an entire rural area.

 Training of local fire forces in both wildfire and structural fire techniques is a primary goal of this program.
 The program should include a basic training program of at least 40 hours.
 In addition, an advanced training course of at least 40 hours should be developed.